SalemC/EntTS/README.md

 // Then, you'll want at least one system to handle your components! class MovementSystem extends System {
-    public components = [PositionComponent, GravityComponent];
+    // Any entities with *exactly* these components will be available in the `onUpdate` method. public components = [PositionComponent, GravityComponent];

-    public onUpdate() {
+    // This method is called every time the SystemManager updates. public onUpdate() {
         this.entities.forEach((entityId) => {
             const entity = new Entity(entityId);